- Brené Brown

 Background

-With two decades of leadership experience mentoring and leading small teams, I also spent three years volunteering weekly as a counsellor at ACON, supporting LGBTQIA+ clients while continuing in my management role.
-Around that time, I began seeing clients part-time, but the weight of life and leadership demands meant I had to pause.
+With two decades of leadership experience mentoring individuals and guiding teams, I have spent my working life supporting people through change, conflict and growth.
+I also volunteered weekly for three years at ACON, supporting LGBTQIA+ clients while continuing in my management role.

 Services

-I offer online counselling and psychotherapy for adults and couples of all orientations, including those seeking self-exploration or support with anxiety, burnout, perimenopause, identity shifts, ADHD, and life transitions.
+I offer online counselling and psychotherapy for adults of all orientations, including those seeking self-exploration or support with anxiety, burnout, perimenopause, identity shifts, ADHD and life transitions.
 I welcome LGBTQIA+ and neurodivergent clients, and create a calm, collaborative space to explore what matters most to you.

 Quality Provision

-Grounded in Gestalt principles, I work relationally and with care, creating a space where adults and couples can build awareness, explore what matters most, and reconnect with themselves.
-Emotional safety, inclusivity, and confidentiality are always prioritised.
+Grounded in Gestalt principles, I work relationally and with care, creating a space where adults can build awareness, explore what matters most and reconnect with themselves.
+Emotional safety, inclusivity and confidentiality are always prioritised, with attention to the unique histories, identities and life contexts each person brings.

 Areas of Special Interest